itsZeroday/itsZeroday/README.md

 <h4 align="center">ISFP / Type 5w6/4</h4>

+On my repository, there are a number of articles I have written regarding Blockchain & Cyber Security.

 <h1 align="center">Work Experience</h1>

 * <b>11/2021 – Current | Customer Support Engineer @ Hiveon</b> - I help manage the Discord server, and primarily interact with users through a ticket-based system (Intercom).
 I help users troubleshoot and set up their rigs through our crypto mining operating system, and educate them on how to troubleshoot their own rigs.
 I have also participated in conferences.